wechatShitProgram/gitea-related/Introduction.md

 Gitea comes with CSRF and XSS protection and HTTPS support.
 This improves the security of the deployed instance.

 * Multiple OS support
-Written with Go, Gitea can be done platform-independently across all platforms which Go supports, including Linux, macOS, and Windows, on x86, amd64, ARM and PowerPC architectures.
+Written with Go, Gitea can be platform-independent, without any explicit design, across all platforms which Go supports, including Linux, macOS, BSD-like OS's, Solaris, GNU Hurd, AIX, Windows, and even Android;
+on i386, amd64, MIPS, RISC-V, S390(X), ARM, SPARC and PowerPC architectures.

 * Support Git v2 protocol
 Gitea should support and follow git protocol because Gitea is a code version management tool based on git command.
+It also have to utilise and integrate with the `git` tool since it is the most popular way to interact with git repositories.
+Moreover, since `git` uses `openssh` and even more tools, gitea should track any update of these tools, in order to be
+compatible with any deploy environments.